 Demographics

-In the 2005 American Community Survey by the US Census Bureau, 1,204,205 residents of the U.S., 0.4% of the total US population, identified their “race” as Japanese alone or in combination.
-Of these, 192,256 or 16% were 65 years of age or older, and 71% of these residents were born in the United States.
+According to 2023 US Census Bureau, 1,6 million of the U.S., 0.5% of the total US population, identified their “race” as Japanese alone or in combination.
+23% of Japanese Americans are 65 years of age or older; the largest population over 65 of any Asian American subgroup, and 65.4% of these residents were born in the United States.

 With respect to language, 63.6% spoke English only, and 36.4% spoke a language(s) other than English.